Westhoughton, Leigh, Bolton, Horwich, Lostock, Chorley, Blackrod, Wigan.

 Tuition gives the child one-to-one attention that they deserve, as we do not teach groups of students, you can be assured that areas of difficulty will be targeted, that your child will learn exam techniques and their understanding will be accelerated.

 Whilst it may seem that students have a full two years to complete their GCSEs, as they begin them within May of Year 11, this is not the case.
 The pace of the lessons is much faster and there is little time to re-visit areas that may be difficult to grasp.
 The content of the new 9-1 Maths exam is much greater and now includes material that was previously on the A level, as such the exam has become much more rigorous.

 Individualised tutoring can help your child to get back on track, keep up and make expected progress or boost them to higher grades.
 Many students have found the new style exam this year much harder and it is expected that results will reflect this.
 Many, including parents are also struggling to understand the new grading system.
 There is much confusion regarding whether a grade 4 or 5 will be considered as a good pass.
 Whilst the government has stated that a grade 4 can be accepted by colleges as a pass, many are still requiring a grade 5.

 Whether your child is entered for the Foundation or Higher paper with any of the boards, they will have tuition to help them to gain skills, techniques and learn exam time management.
 This in turn will ensure that they attain the grade that they are capable of.
-As a mother of a child who has just completed his GCSEs I understand the stresses and worries of both child and parent and can help to make your child feel more confident about this new style of exam.
+As parents ourselves, we understand the stresses and worries of both child and parent and can help to make your child feel more confident about this new style of exam.
 In addition, with access to on-line software used by schools you can be assured that exam practise reflects an up-date accurate assessment.